TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 	- ...unless it is due to a segmentation fault or some other catastrophic event.
 - Additionally, every single minute.

+If you wish to tweak autosaving behaviour:
+- press Escape button,
+- choose Settings,
-To configure autosaving, press Esc, choose Settings and navigate to Editor tab.
+- navigate to Editor tab,
-Many other tweaks to editor's behaviour are available there.
+- unfold the "General" section.
+You can find many, many other options there that can change how editor behaves.

-The autosave information is stored next inside your project directory, in a folder named ``autosave``.
+The autosave state is stored inside your project directory, in a folder named ``autosave``.
-This folder should replicate exactly the rest of the project's directory tree.
+This folder should exactly replicate the rest of the project's directory tree.

+The autosave folder **will be deleted** every time you explicitly save the project (e.g. through Ctrl+S).
-The autosave folder can always be safely deleted in order to return to the state at the last explicit save.
+You may also delete it manually at any time, in order to return to the moment where you last saved your work explicitly.

+## Project directory structure

+You will find a bunch of files and folders inside your newly saved project, the meaning of which is as follows:

+- Folder: ``autosave``.
+	- You already know what it is for - if not, return to the "Autosaves" section.

+- Folders: ``gfx`` and ``sfx``.
+	- This is where you put your project-specific resources not found in the official collection (content/official).
+	  Though initially empty, they are created automatically for your convenience.

+	  You will NOT be able to import ANY images or sounds outside the project-specific ``gfx`` and ``sfx`` folders, or the official counterparts (content/official/gfx, content/official/sfx).
+	  This is to ensure that your project folder has everything it needs to be opened on another machine.

+- File: ``Project.int``.
+	- A binary blob representing your game world.
+	  ".int" refers to an "intercosm" (a short for an "Interactive cosmos") file format.
+      It MUST exist at the time the editor opens a project folder.
+	  You should not delete or otherwise alter it.

+- File: ``Project.hist``.
+	- A binary blob representing the history of changes.
+	- Can safely be deleted at any time if you don't want to track some old operations anymore and it gets too big.

+- File: ``Project.view``.
+	- A binary blob holding the camera state, grid settings, marks, filters etc (more on these later).
+	- Can safely be deleted at any time to reset those settings.

+- File: ``Project.view_ids``.
+	- A binary blob holding identificators of selected entities and selection groups (more on these later).
+	- Can safely be deleted at any time to reset those settings.

+- File: ``Project.modes``.
+	- A binary blob representing the predefined game mode configurations (more on these later).
+	- You should not delete or otherwise alter it.

+- File: ``Project.player``.
+	- A binary blob representing the player state (more on that later).
+	- You should not delete or otherwise alter it.

+To ensure that gameplay recordings are replayed deterministically, NONE of the above files should be deleted during a playtest (more on that later).

 ## Basic navigation